The Cafflano Kompresso is a small coffee maker with a big impact. It makes quality espresso shots available to a whole new subset of coffee lovers.

-In many ways, you could compare the construction to the Aeropress.
+In numerous ways, you could compare the development with the Aeropress.
 There are a chamber and a piston that work together and use hydraulic pressure to force the water through the coffee puck.

 The device doesn’t feel heavy duty and at first, I was a bit afraid to exert full pressure using it.
 It turns out that it can easily handle both normal use and more extreme scenarios where almost all my body weight is placed on the device.
 This has been the case a few times where I have used too fine a grind.

 The only thing I can be a little bit worried about is the rubber ring sitting on the shower screen.
 A little bit of misalignment and I fear that an accident could happen.
-Hopefully, (like with the Aeropress) it’s easy and cheap to get a replacement, but I haven’t been able to find anybody requiring extended customer service so far.
+Hopefully, (like with the Aeropress) it’s easy and cheap to get a replacement.

 If you’re familiar with dosing, tamping and brewing espresso it should be pretty easy to start using the Cafflano Kompresso.

-Obviously, there is no portafilter here.
+Obviously, there is no real portafilter here.
 Instead, there is a small basket filter, that can take around 12-15 grams of coffee.
-I have found that the funnel that comes with the Aeropress works great for adding coffee.
+I have found that the funnel that comes with the Aeropress works great for adding grounds.

 The scoop that comes with the device also doubles as a tamper and it would work a little better had the company’s logo not been protruding ever so slightly.
 Still, it’s usable.